-Start Your Own Walking Group!
+Start Your Own Local Walking Group

 Become part of a worldwide effort to encourage people to connect with each other through walking groups and become more active for a healthier, active lifestyle.